 Can you freeze parmesan cheese?
 Unless you often use Parmesan cheese, it can take few months to use up a small block.
 Because of that, you may consider freezing it to extend its shelf life.
 Here is a look at how you can freeze Parmesan cheese and what to expect when you do.

 Can You Freeze Parmesan Cheese?

 Although it is safe to do so, it is not typically recommended to freeze cheese.
-When cheese is placed in the freezer, the moisture within it freezes, forming tiny ice crystals.
+When cheese is in the freezer, the moisture within it freezes, forming tiny ice crystals.
 Because water expands when it freezes, these crystals create tiny holes throughout the cheese.
-While too small to be seen by the naked eye, these holes remain even once the cheese is thawed, permanently altering its structural integrity.
-The previously smooth, creamy texture of the cheese becomes noticeably crumblier.
+While too small to notice by the naked eye, these holes remain once the cheese is thawed.
+Its structural integrity is permanently altered.
+The smooth, creamy texture of the cheese becomes noticeably crumblier.